-4 credit hours (3 hours of lecture and 2 hours of lab) The course will extend the knowledge of students in Java Multimedia programming.
+The course will extend the knowledge of students in Java Multimedia programming.
 It will cover the concept of multimedia.
-Full coverage of I/O Classes, extending an interface, predefined interfaces, nested interfaces and Nested, Classes, static nested classes, inner classes, reading & Writing text files, accessing files randomly, the swing inheritance tree, the JPanel class, layout managers, borders, the event model, GUI Components, the collections framework, the Set interface and its Map interface implementations, the and its implementations, Iterators, performing set operations, handling mouse events, handling key events, the swing timer, the JDialog class, multithreading, the thread class, simplified model of a computer, the sleep method, creating a new thread, thread names, interrupting a thread, the join method, local versus instance variables, and synchronizing threads.
-Pre-requisite: Knowledge of programming and e-requisite: Knowleage of programming and OOP (Object Oriented Programming)
+Full coverage of I/O Classes, extending an interface, predefined interfaces, nested interfaces and Nested, Classes, static nested classes, inner classes, reading & Writing text files, accessing files randomly, the swing inheritance tree, the JPanel class, layout managers, borders, the event model, GUI Components, the collections framework, the Set interface and its implementations, the Map interface and its implementations, Iterators, performing set operations, handling mouse events, handling key events, the swing timer, the JDialog class, multithreading, the thread class, simplified model of a computer, the sleep method, creating a new thread, thread names, interrupting a thread, the join method, local versus instance variables, and synchronizing threads.

+Pre-requisite: Knowledge of programming and OOP (Object Oriented Programming)